jumidev/terrabuddy/README.md

 tb introduces three notions for managig resourecs: **projects**, **components** and **bundles**.
 A project is a git repo with a specific purpose.
 Components are individual objects that you create on your cloud provider.
 Bundles are sets of components that depend upon one another (and tb knows how to create them in the correct order).

 ## Anatomy of a project:

+Below is an example project encompassing three environments

 ```
 prep/